 With 2012 approaching, and a whole lot more reading and documentary watching under my belt, I knew I had to start making some serious changes.
 I decided that instead of overwhelming myself with changing so many things at once, that I would choose a couple of things each year for the next few years and hopefully, with so much focus, I would be setting myself up for success and a new, healthier lifestyle.
 In 2012 I cut the majority of sugar out of my diet.
 The evils of processed sugar are a topic we could spend days on, but I think it’s pretty much accepted that it is terrible for you.
 For me and my sweet tooth, this was major.
 I had to give up my beloved soda, which was the hardest.
 It’s nice for the grocery budget though. 🙂 I allowed myself one sweet a week, and after about a month they were all so incredibly sweet that I didn’t want much, if any.
 It IS hard at first, but really, if you can stick with it, the cravings do go away.
 Oh, and I lost 15 pounds.
 BO-NUS!!!!

 2013 was my year to add regular exercise and begin cutting back on the meat I was eating.
 (Shhh!
 I also started cutting back on the meat my family was eating as well.
 Very slowly, and not as much as I was cutting, but little victories are still victories)!
 I had a secret longing to be a runner, even though I despised running and was never able to do it for long, even when I played team sports in my younger days.
-I downloaded the can you buy amoxicillin 500mg running app on my phone.
+I downloaded the Couch to 5K running app on my phone.
 30 minutes a day, 3 days a week for 9 weeks seemed doable, especially since I made a deal with myself to run every other day and not move up in the workouts until I was comfortable doing so.
 No pressure to get done in any certain amount of time.
 Exercising for 30 minutes, every other day, was exercising no matter what I was doing.
 I found I loved it, and not only went through the Couch to 5K program, but the 5K to 10K as well.
 I felt like a kick, um, butt 🙂 rockstar running for one hour when six months ago running for one minute kicked my butt.
 I started the program with my daughter a couple weeks ago.
 I’m training myself a running buddy. 🙂

 This year my goals were to continue to cut out meat, do a lot of juicing and either get chickens or switch to local, farm fresh eggs.
 I’m still working on these, but have found a lady near me who sells her extra eggs from her lovely, free-range chickens.
 So until I can work out having our own tiny flock of hens, I will enjoy the fresh, beautiful eggs from her’s.
 If you haven’t looked closer at where your food is coming from yet, please take a moment and do.
 I come from a long line of meat eaters and even hunters.
 I love animals, but always thought it was okay to consume animal products because of that idyllic, bright red barn and rolling green pasture farm that I pictured all of our meat animals coming from.
 I don’t know when our humanity changed to allow animals to be treated the way they are now, or when the conditions they are kept in became acceptable for their health and well-being or ours as consumers, but I won’t support it any longer.
 I know me no longer purchasing a dozen eggs a week from the grocery store is having little effect on the factory egg industry, but if we ALL choose to make little changes they WILL add up.
 Try it.
 Make one change this year.
 We have to start doing something.